 If possible, drill the cable hole in the side-wall of the floor instead of the cabinet wall.
 The lower lip of the spa hides the cable more and it looks a bit better.

 How Do I Wire A Hot Tub To The Electrical Source?

 Wiring a hot tub should only be done by a certified electrician.
 This is required by law in the United States and Canada.
 Every Arctic Spas dealership can refer you to an electrician who has experience wiring hot tubs.
-Even if you have not purchased a hot tub from us, we invite you to contact us for free advice and to introduce you to the line up of hot tub accessories, supplies and services we offer.

 Here is an illustrated example of a typical hot tub electrical installation.
 This is strictly for reference only; wiring a hot tub should be completed by a certified electrician.
 Most of our hot tubs require a 50 amp ground fault protected circuit breaker, but there are other options.
 The amperage draw of each model varies by specification, input voltage, and components in use.
 Contact a us or a dealer near you for more information.